Judge the Ads Ohio

 Since 2015, Republican Megan Shanahan has been on the Hamilton County Common Pleas Court.
 Before that Judge Shanahan served on the Hamilton County Municipal Court.

 “The American judicial system is the gold standard for the world.
 Our republic survives in part because we believe in the rule of law.
 Fairness.
-It’s why foreign companies locate in America.
+Its why foreign companies locate in America.
 Our judicial system is stable, predictable, and impartial.
 Everyone gets their day in court,” wrote Judge Shanahan in an op-ed in the Ironton Tribune “expressing her opinion about why judges should not give public comment on cases that may come before them if elected.”

 Judge Shanahan is a member of the Federalist Society and is a former prosecutor who began her career with the Butler County Prosecutor’s office.
 In 2005, she moved to the Hamilton County Prosecutor’s office where she worked for Joe Deters.